 The Turtle Beach Elite Pro is Turtle Beach’s mid-range gaming headset.
 The headset combines large 50mm drivers, a sturdy yet adjustable frame, and compatibility with pretty much any device.
 It also has a really decent balance between features, design and sound quality.

 The audio quality is the strong suit here.
-The audio quality is so good that it alone has made this headset one of the best gaming headsets out there.
-The microphone, however, is just decent, it’s not that bad but it isn’t good either.
+The sound quality is so good that it alone has made this headset one of the best gaming headsets out there.
+The microphone, however, is just decent, it’s not that bad, but it isn’t good either.

-The turtle beach Elite pro comes at an affordable price so it tries to get a very good balance between features, comfort, and audio quality.
+The turtle beach Elite pro comes at an affordable price, so it tries to get an outstanding balance between features, comfort, and audio quality.
 The let down here is its mediocre microphone and use of plastic ear cups.
-Nonetheless, but the Elite Pro sounds great and is very comfortable to wear for long periods of time.
+Nonetheless, but the Elite Pro sounds excellent and is very comfortable to wear for long periods.

 Pros and Cons